jordan309/Unknown/README.md

 # Features:
-- 100% percentage level on three values: Hunger, water and sanity
+- 100% percentage level on three values: hunger, water and sanity
 - 3 choice buttons based on storyline
 - Countdown timer to increase intensity of the gameplay, this pressures players to read the story quicker and make a decision
-- Character ability:
+- Character selection option
-- Character
+- Each character has their own ability that can increase the survival chance